Regularity of the entropy for random walks on hyperbolic groups: Preliminaries

-Another boundary is the Busemann boundary $\partial _BG$.
-Define, for $x\in G$ the function $\Psi_{x}(z)$ on $G$ by: The assignment $x\mapsto\Psi_{x}$ is continuous, injective and takes values in a relatively compact set of functions for the topology of uniform convergence on compact subsets of $G$.
+The assignment $x\mapsto\Psi_{x}$ is continuous, injective and takes values in a relatively compact set of functions for the topology of uniform convergence on compact subsets of $G$.
 The \textit{Busemann compactification} $\overline{G}$ of $G$ is the closure of $G$ for that topology.
-The Busemann compactification $\ov G$ is a compact $G$-space.
-The \textit{Busemann boundary} $\partial _B G:=\overline{G}\setminus G$ is made of Lipschitz continuous functions $h$ on $G$ such that $h(e)=0$ and such that the Lipschitz constant is at most 1.
-Moreover, they are horofunctions in the sense of \cite{CP}: they have the property that for all $\l \leq h(x)$, the distance of a point $x$ to the set $h^{-1} (\l) $ is given by $h(x) - \l$ (see subsection \ref{Markov} for more about horofunctions).
+The Busemann compactification $\overline G$ is a compact $G$-space.
+The \textit{Busemann boundary} $\partial_B G:=\overline {G}\setminus G$ is made of Lipschitz continuous functions $h$ on $G$ such that $h(e)=0$, and such that the Lipschitz constant is at most 1.
+Moreover, they are horofunctions in the sense of~\cite{CP}: they have the property that for all $\l\leq h(x)$, the distance of a point $x$ to the set $h^{-1} (\l) $ is given by $h(x) - \l$; see Section \ref {Markov} for more about horofunctions.